Desu42/CONTL_Automated_Tests/README.md

 # CONTL_Automated_Tests
-Automated testing scripts with selenium and pytest
+Automated testing scripts with selenium and pytest for Continental Hotel

 # Required installations
 - Java 8 or higher for Allure reports